tldr-pages/tldr/pages/windows/cd.md

 # cd

-> Display the path of or change the current working directory.
+> Display the current working directory or change the current working directory.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/cd>.

 - Display the path of the current directory: